 - Repossess and Return: A nobleman staying in town has ordered an expensive painting made by the Guild of Painters.
 However, he has bailed on his payments.
-Find the nobleman, and repossess the thing.
+Find the nobleman, and repossess the painting.
 Return it to the craftsman who made it.

 - Lost in the Lowlands: A rabid Highlands bear has come down from the mountains and terrorizes the trade road.
 Find its lair and kill it.

-- There are some troubles in the Sutch office in Sutch, run by a man called Azeis.
+- There are some troubles in the back-office in Sutch, run by a man called Azeis.
 Player is dispatched to help him out on two or three quests.

-- Trade is Sacred: A merchant caravaner has decided to hire a Zenitharite warrior-monk order as caravan guards.
+- Trade is Sacred: A merchant caravaner has decided to hire the local warrior-monk of the Therati Order as caravan guards.
 This is against the Guild monopoly.
 Find him and make this clear.
-Naturally, the Zenitharites are a bit unhinged and don't take this very well -- optionally solve this issue either through dialogue or combat.
+The Therati monks are a bit unhinged and don't take this very well -- optionally solve this issue either through dialogue or combat.
 The caravan can be found at Strid Crossing.

-- Warehouse Guard: Thieves are plundering the warehouses in Sepakki.
+- Night Shift in Seppaki: Thieves are plundering the warehouses in Sepakki.
 The player must guard the place throughout the night, paying extra attention to three objects (sort of a reversal of thieves quests, player must assume the role of a guard.
-Quest conflict: the thieves are Kali Mes, and will attempt to convince the player of their cause)
+Quest conflict: the thieves are Kali Mes, and will approach the player with bribes)

-- Thesigir Chasm: A gang of bandits has been signaled in a cave called the Thesigir Chasm.
+- Perils of Thesigir: A gang of bandits has been signaled in a cave called the Thesigir Chasm.
 Kill their leader.
-Also, this chasm is said to be home to a legendary animal, a massive bear/troll/whatever living in the deepest recesses of the place.
-Bonus reward if you kill it (cool weapon or armor), Palagrius will be very impressed.
+Also, this chasm is said to be home to a legendary animal, a massive troll or bristleback living in the deepest recesses of the place.
+If you kill it (cool weapon or armor), Palagrius will be very impressed.

-- Strangers from the South: some vintners in the south are complaining of wandering Khajiiti tribals who come up over the hills and set up camp in the vineyards.
-“Convince” them to leave.
-Unexpected twist: the Khajiit are high on sugar, and have no idea where they are or how they got here.
+- Desert Visitors: some vintners in the south (near Dethagrad) are complaining of a group of wandering Khajiiti desert tribals who have crossed the hills and made a camp in a remote vineyard.
+You must convince them to leave.
+The Khajiit are extremely high on moon sugar, and have no idea where they are or how they got here.
 Dialogue challenge, but optionally combat.

 - Caravan Attacks: Local bandits are known to attack trade caravans on the Gold Road.
 Investigate an attack site (burned down caravans along the road) and follow tracks to their hideout.
 Optionally return some valuable goods to the merchant, or keep them for yourself.

-- Vampire to Vampire: Rumors claim that a vampire lives in town, disguised as a noble.
-Uncover the vampire, and rat him out.
-Surprise twist: the person hiring the guild to kill the vampire is also a noble vampire, but one of the Cyrodiil Vampyrum Order, which enjoys illicit protection.
+- Hidden Fangs in Skingrad: Rumors claim that a vampire lives in Skingrad, disguised as a normal person.
+Uncover the vampire, and rat him out/kill him.
+Surprise twist: the person who hired the guild to kill the vampire is also a vampire (disguised as local nobility), but one of the Cyrodiil Vampyrum Order which enjoys illicit protection.
 He merely wants the foreign interloper killed.
 The player can uncover this fact during the questline, or remain ignorant of this.
 Of course, if the player is themselves a member of the Order, the quest is entirely different.

 - Parwen’s Problems: Parwen, a recent Bosmer recruit, has some problems with family members who stay in the poor part of town.
-These Bosmer are former tribals who emigrated due to harder living conditions in Valenwood.
+These Bosmer are former tribals who emigrated due to worsening living conditions in Valenwood.
 They have a hard time adapting to Imperial culture, and some are associating with the thieves guild.
 This reflects badly on the Guild.
 Tisius asks the player to intervene discreetly, in order to salvage the reputation of a promising recruit.
 This could be done by bribing/intimidating the family members into leaving for another town or going back to Valenwood, or by talking to Parwen, or by other options.

 - Bounty on Lernius: A bounty has been placed on a local adventurer.
 Find them and kill them.